If you’re confused by social media and how it applies to your business you are not alone.

 3) You don’t need to be everywhere – being “everywhere” is not necessarily the right thing for your business.

 Be strategic.
 Identify where your target audience hangs out.
-Once you know which platforms they are on, you need to get on the same ones.

 4) Focus on 2-3 key platforms – once you know where your audience is you are better able to focus on interacting and gaining their attention.